-At Create and Learn, we recognize that apps have become such an important part of life, and we show our students how to build Android apps from scratch in our Java Primer with Android class.
+At Create and Learn, we recognize that apps have become such an important part of life, and we show our students how to build Android apps from scratch in our Java for kids class.

 But in order for these mobile apps to work, they need a platform to run on.
 Android is a top mobile operating system that runs on many devices.
 Building Android apps is a super fun way to see how the apps we use everyday come to life.

 What is a mobile app?
 Why is mobile app programming important?

 Mobile programs are pieces of software that can run on mobile devices like phones.
 We do not want to limit apps to only computers, so we can adapt them, or write completely new ones for mobile devices.
 Mobile programs have many different uses, ranging from practical purposes like a navigation app, to a program that runs a game.
 Given our phones are such an everyday part of life, mobile programs provide a high level convenience by running on our phones.

 In our introductory mobile app classes, students learn the basics of mobile programming with a platform called Thunkable.
 This series introduces kids to topics like creating the layout of an app and sensors.
 In our new Android programming classes, we take computer programs that the kids have built in previous classes and show them the necessary changes to make it a mobile program.

 What is Android?

 Just like computers have operating systems, mobile devices have them— Android is an example of one.
 Operating systems allow a user to interact with a device’s software and hardware.
 Android was founded in 2003, acquired by Google in 2005, and the first Android device was released in 2008.